Skip to main content

 -H "Content-Type: application/json"

-Expected Response: A JSON list of devices onboarded to Defender for Endpoint.
+Expected Response: A JSON list of devices onboarded to Microsoft Defender.

 • To Get Alerts